Empowering Robot Path Planning with Large Language Models: osmAG Map Topology & Hierarchy Comprehension with LLMs: Abstract

 \section{Abstract}

-Recently, Large Language Models (LLMs) have demonstrated great potential in robotic applications by providing essential general knowledge for situations that can not be pre-programmed beforehand.
-Generally speaking, mobile robots need to understand maps to execute tasks such as localization or navigation.
-In this letter, we address the problem of enabling LLMs to comprehend Area Graph, a text-based map representation, in order to enhance their applicability in the field of mobile robotics.
-Area Graph is a hierarchical, topometric semantic map representation utilizing polygons to demark areas such as rooms, corridors or buildings.
-In contrast to commonly used map representations, such as occupancy grid maps or point clouds, osmAG (Area Graph in OpensStreetMap format) is stored in a XML textual format naturally readable by LLMs.
-Furthermore, conventional robotic algorithms such as localization and path planning are compatible with osmAG, facilitating this map representation comprehensible by LLMs, traditional robotic algorithms and humans.
-Our experiments show that with a proper map representation, LLMs possess the capability to understand maps and answer queries based on that understanding.
-Following simple fine-tuning of LLaMA2 models, it surpassed ChatGPT-3.5 in tasks involving topology and hierarchy understanding.
+Large Language Models (LLMs) have demonstrated great potential in robotic applications by providing essential general knowledge.
+Mobile robots rely on map comprehension for tasks like localization and navigation.
+In this paper, we explore enabling LLMs to comprehend the topology and hierarchy of Area Graph, a text-based hierarchical, topometric semantic map representation utilizing polygons to demark areas such as rooms or buildings.
+Our experiments demonstrate that with the right map representation, LLMs can effectively comprehend Area Graph's topology and hierarchy.
+After straightforward fine-tuning, the LLaMA2 models exceeded ChatGPT-3.5 in mastering these aspects.
 Our dataset, dataset generation code, fine-tuned LoRA adapters can be accessed at \href{https://github.com/xiefujing/LLM-osmAG-Comprehension}{https://github.com/xiefujing/LLM-osmAG-Comprehension}.